-Total aggregate amounts for the simulated income components together with external benchmarks are shown in Table 4.8 (Annex 1).
-As in the previous table, social assistance for single parents is overestimated in EUROMOD when compared to external data, especially in 2013 and 2014.
-The over-simulation is also present in the supplementary allowance for 2013 and 2015 being around 20 and 18 percentage points respectively.
+Total aggregate amounts for the simulated income components together with external benchmarks are shown in Table 4.8 (Annex 2).
+As in the previous table, social assistance for single parents is overestimated in EUROMOD when compared to external data.
+The oversimulation is also present in the supplementary allowance for 2014 and 2016 being around 40 and 18 percentage points respectively.
 This discrepancy may be due to the inability to accurately replicate asset tests, misalignment of time periods and non-take-up.
 Simulated amounts of the unemployment benefit, the special unemployment benefit and age pension are also overestimated in EUROMOD.
 Note that this is due to a sharp drop in unemployment benefit recipients, observable in external data but not captured to such an extent in EUROMOD.

 As shown in Table 4.7, simulated recipients of general social assistance and unemployment allowance are underestimated in comparison with external statistics, but when social assistance and unemployment allowance are added together the simulated results show a slightly improved simulated result.
 The fact that we are using annual instead of monthly income may lead to a situation that is leaving out the short-term scenario of a situation with low-income and thereby benefit entitlement.
-Although there are no separate external benchmarks for the flatrate and income tested components of the child allowance, when the two are summed up, the total amount in EUROMOD is in average around 12 percentage points below administrative figures for 2013-2015.
+Although there are no separate external benchmarks for the flat-rate and income tested components of the child allowance, when the two are summed up, the total amount in EUROMOD is on average around 10 percentage points below administrative figures for 2014 and -2016 and 25 percentage points below for 2015.
 Given that generally in this case the simulation succeeds in reproducing relatively faithfully the total number to recipients, it appears that the average income tested benefit is too small.
 It is possible that incongruities in the time periods of household circumstances and income, explain partly the observed difference.
 In both cases, we use current year's income instead of previous year's income in the simulation and this might constitute another source of divergence.
 All social insurance contributions shown in the second panel of Table 4.8 are somewhat over-simulated, with the over-simulation being less severe in the employee and the employer social insurance contributions.
 Two potential explanations are the fact that the number of employees present in the EUROMOD dataset is slightly above the official figures and that the average wage is slightly higher in EUROMOD compared to external data.
-Self-employed social insurance contributions are over-simulated in both 2013 and 2014.
+Self-employed social insurance contributions are significantly over-simulated between 2014 and 2016.
 It is not entirely clear what determined this pattern but it is possible that tax evasion is an important factor.
 It is also possible that to a smaller extent the difference is explained due to the different time periods used to compute the figures (current year versus previous year).
-Finally, personal income tax is slightly underestimated in EUROMOD by 5 percentage points in the base year.
+Finally, personal income tax is relatively close to external statistics with the biggest difference in 2016 of under-simulation by 5 percentage points.
 Please note that some external data was not available in the moment of writing this document.